Our Most Commonly Asked Questions

 Although our plate builder can highlight which text style you have chosen and what they look like, it’s understandable that some of our customers get confused between the ‘3D Text’ and ‘3D Gel’ options, and so we thought it would be best to run through these to provide some clarification.

-3D Gels are stuck on by hand and have raised lettering, creating a true 3D effect.
+3D Gels have stuck-out letters and are hand-stuck, creating a true 3D effect.
 It really is that simple!
 It is important to highlight that 3D printed plates are ILLEGAL and so we do not do them!
 We used to supply these, however since the DVLA made them illegal, we do not supply them!

 Will I receive warranty with my plates?

-Our warranty only applies to manufacturing defects, which includes delamination of the plate and letters which have become unstuck from the plate.
-It excludes damage caused during the process of fitting, including cracks to the acrylic when drilling and any damage caused to the letters, as well as anything we deem to be normal wear and tear.
+Our warranty only applies to manufacturing defects.
+Which includes delimitation of the plate and letters which have become unstuck from the plate.
+It excludes damage caused during the process of fitting, including cracks to the acrylic when drilling and any damage caused to the letters.
+As well as anything we deem to be normal wear and tear.

 You hold a warranty for a period of 3 years from the date of order.
-Any claims must be made in line with our Terms and Conditions, by emailing us with photographic evidence of the defects.
+Any claims should be in line with our Terms and Conditions, by emailing us with photographic evidence of the defects.

 We hope that this has helped clear any questions you may have had.
 If you do have any further questions, please do not hesitate to contact us through our email, or head over to our T&C’s!